 Love’s Wounds tracks the development of the countersovereign voice from Francesco Petrarca to Maurice Scève, Joachim du Bellay, Théodore-Agrippa d’Aubigné, Edmund Spenser, and William Shakespeare.
 Through interdisciplinary and transnational analyses, Nazarian reads early modern sonnets as sites of contestation and collaboration and rewrites the relationship between early modern literary forms.

 “The Outlaw Knight: Law’s Violence in The Faerie Queene, The Man Who Shot Liberty Valance and The Dark Knight Rises.”
-Forthcoming in Cultural Critique.
+Cultural Critique 98 (Winter 2018) 204-233.

 “Actaeon Ego Sum: Ovidian Dismemberment and Lyric Voice in Petrarch and Maurice Scève.”
 In Metamorphosis: The Changing Face of Ovid in Medieval and Early Modern Europe, edited by Alison M. Keith and Stephen Rupp, 199-222.
 Toronto: Centre for Reformation and Renaissance Studies, 2007.